reeddunkle/reeddunkle.github.io/_posts/2016-05-02-Python-Closures-Part-3.md

 - Closures
 ---

-Let's play around in the repl.
+We started playing around in the repl...

 ### Diving In